dakc/merodb/README.md

 ```

 ##### ・getActiveCollection
-@returns: name of active collection.
+@returns: name of active collection

 It will return the name of active collection if exist.
 ```
 var activeCollection = myDb.getActiveCollection();